OpenGG/linux-amlogic-toolkit/README.md

 * Additionnaly, you can use `./bin/flash` to flash the image to a device through USB (you will need the udev rule, see https://github.com/Stane1983/aml-linux-usb-burn)
     * The device type (`gxl`) is hardcoded into the flashing script, edit it if you're not using S905, S905X or S919
 * Done !

-# Troubleshooting
-* If you have a `file not found` error when trying to unpack and repack the logo partition, install the `i386` libraries by following the accepted answer of this post : https://unix.stackexchange.com/questions/13391/getting-not-found-message-when-running-a-32-bit-binary-on-a-64-bit-system

 # Credits